 - Land stewardship

 Coleen O’Connell, MS (Keynote Addresses and Workshop Facilitation).
 Co-founder of the Ecological Teaching and Learning MS Program at Lesley University in Cambridge, MA, an innovative master’s degree program for educators infusing their teaching practice with ecological principles, systems thinking, reflective practice, and Action Research, and Lesley University faculty member.
 Coleen’s mission as an educator for the past 30 years has been to bring people into relationship with the natural world with an emphasis on our interconnectedness through systems thinking.
 Coleen’s teaching and scholarship are focused on expanding the definition and underlying notions of environmental education to be that of ecological teaching and learning integrated across the curriculum.
 Focused on changing the code for education so that it becomes the practice of educating for ecological global citizenship, she weaves the concepts of sustainability, systems thinking, deep ecology, intentional communities, and traditional indigenous knowledge into her teaching practice.
 Coleen lectures and presents workshops throughout New England and has served on the boards of the Maine Environmental Education Association, which in 2013 awarded her the Eberhard Thiele Environmental Educator Award, and the New England Environmental Education Alliance.
-She earned her BS degree at South Dakota State University and her MS from Lesley University.
+She earned her BS degree in early childhood education at South Dakota State University and her MS in environmental education from Lesley University.

-Jeannine Davis (High School Curriculum Presenter / Panelist).
+Jeannine Davis, MS (Curriculum Panelist).
 Horticulture and gardening teacher, The Waldorf School of Garden City.
 Jeannine created, implemented, and teaches the WSGC’s organic gardening curriculum for grades one through eight.
 This program includes renewable energy and sustainable agriculture practices, cooking, canning, fermenting, entomology, botany, and making medicinal salves from weeds found on campus.
 She organizes her school-wide Earth Day event each spring, where students, faculty and staff focus on planting for a bio-diverse species and care for the school grounds; manages the school’s solar powered greenhouse, organic food, herb, and flower gardens and composting program; supports a farm to table cafeteria; recently co-piloted an eighth grade sustainability and science program; and is also a key figure in her school’s coming-of-age experience to honor the transition and challenges of entering adolescence.
 Last spring, she was a featured panelist at a conference at Hofstra University, speaking on “Importance of Local Agriculture to Health and Education.”
 Jeannine graduated from American University with a BA in public relations, earned her MS in Waldorf Education from Sunbridge College, and a certificate in Biodynamic Agriculture.

 Friday evening, November 30: Doors open at 6:30pm for check-in registration.
 Conference begins at 7pm and runs until 9pm.